Learning & Family at Kids Plus

 Like any family, were always there to help and support one another, and to learn and grow together.
 Like any family, we have our strengths as a group, and we each have our own, individual strengths too.

 You may have noticed that if you come in to the office for some specific concern, you may see someone who is more experienced on the matter.
 Or the provider you see may consult with another provider, even one in another office or at home, who has expertise in that area.
 For example, skin stuff is always a Dr. Pai go-to.
 Concussions usually go to Dr. G or Travis Lewis.
-Dr. Stevens, Dr. McGee, and Terri Bailey have all been developing interests in adolescent medicine.
+Dr. Riley, Danielle Anthony, and Terri Bailey have all been developing interests in adolescent medicine.
 And, of course, Dr. Wolynn is our sleep guru.

 We all pride ourselves on what we bring to the table, and we all have a strong desire to learn — whether we are just starting our careers, or have been practicing for years.
 None of us ever feel that we’re done learning, because we want to provide the best possible care and health for your family.